-- Enterprises with 100% and 99% share rented acres will be deleted. - If major unpaid resources are provided by a family member, a charge for the estimated value of those resources should be included in the whole farm analysis with an offsetting personal income entry.
-This assigned value is utilized for the enterprise analysis.
-This includes 'gifted' land rent.
+- Enterprises with 100% and 99% share rented acres will be deleted. - If major unpaid resources are provided to the operation by a family member, it is recommended to include a charge for the estimated value of those resources (hired labor, custom hire, machine lease, land rent for ex.) with an offsetting personal income entry to balance cash.
+Or include a value for Accounts Payable Forgiven for a particular expense (found in Accrual Adjustments to Expenses data entry).
+Use one of these approaches for 'gifted' land rent.
+(See page 17 for more information.)